ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 In the view layer, we'll have the `<abbr>` HTML element, with a title attribute.

-In the model, inline elements, such as `<abbr>`, are represented as attributes, not as seperate elements.
+In the model, inline elements, such as `<abbr>`, are represented as attributes, not as separate elements.
 In order for our plugin to work, we'll need to make sure that we can add abbreviation attribute to the text node.

 ### Defining the schema

 We can do it by defining the model's schema.
 Thanks to a couple lines of code, we'll allow all text nodes to receive the model abbreviation attribute.

 <info-box>
 	Schema defines what is allowed in the model in terms of structures, attributes, and other characteristics.
 This information is then used by the features and the engine to make decisions on how to process the model, so it is crucial that your custom plugins have a well-defined schema.
 Read more about it in our{@link framework/guides/architecture/editing-engine#schema introduction to the editing engine architecture}.